Take our Clean Energy Survey!

 The CAP goal is to transition 95 percent of existing buildings in Morgan Hill to all-electric by 2045.
 If you have questions, please contact Environmental Services at ClimateActionPlan@morganhill.ca.gov.

-To sign up for notification or updates on this project, select Notify Me.
+To sign up for notification or updates on the CAP, select Notify Me.

 Decarbonization of Existing Buildings

 While new buildings being constructed in Morgan Hill are required to be all-electric, unless there is not a feasible way for them to operate without natural gas, it is the existing buildings currently utilizing natural gas that will continue to cause climate change unless they are retrofit.

 Accessibility of Electric Vehicles